bintracker/bintracker/docs/editing.md

-# Bintracker Basics
+# Editing Modules

-This article gives a condensed overview of the things you need to know in order to get started with Bintracker.

-### IMPORTANT: Security Advice

-Despite the name, Bintracker is not a tracker.
-It is a virtual machine running a tracker application by default.
-However, the virtual machine can also run other code, which means it can do *bad things* to your computer.
-Things that can run code in Bintracker include plug-ins, configuration files, modules (.mmod), and engine definitions (.mdef) including support files.

-**As a rule of thumb, never open files, install add-ons, or run code snippets from untrusted sources on the internet, unless you have checked them and understand what they do.**
+## Preface

 ### Differences from Other Trackers

 At a basic level, Bintracker is quite similar to other chiptune trackers.
-If you have used any modern tracker like Famitracker, OpenMPT, or TIAtracker, you will probably feel at home easily.
+If you have used any modern tracker like Famitracker, OpenMPT, or TIAtracker, you will probably feel right at home.
 There are, however, a few notable differences.

 - Bintracker is a meta-tracker, meaning it supports different sound engines on various platforms.
 How the Bintracker interface looks depends largely on the sound engine you use.
 Some engines may have a very unusual layout that is not very tracker-like.